 Epic adventure scale

-Dark forces may prevent the secret of Stonehenge being unlocked – but until its true purpose is known, nobody will know who Indiana is up against.
+Dark forces may prevent the secret of Stonehenge from being unlocked – but until its true purpose is known, nobody will know who Indy is up against.

 We’d finally know if Stonehenge is a mystical, supernatural site or simply an ancient graveyard.